tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 046.md

 			- Held by whomever was the Spymaster.
 		- Steward's Seal
 			- Johanne Isener.
 Now in the possession of [[Sihrr]].
+- [[Arken Highbloom|Arken]] finds his book about the relics of Saint Vitruvio.
+- We get the feeling that the "Cyst" is some sort of private demiplane operated by the [[Black Iron Pact]].
 -